 Quizbowl is an academic competition in which two teams of students compete to buzz-in before the other team on toss-up questions and collaborate with their teammates to answer bonus questions.

-Why quiz bowl?
+Why play quiz bowl?

 Compete without breaking the bank.
 Quiz bowl is one of the most cost-effective extracurricular programs available for high schools.
 Practice questions and study programs are freely available online; tens of thousands of high-quality practice questions are available for free in many online archives or through interactive question search programs.
-You can purchase questions and study guides from some companies for a small fee too, but many teams simply create their own.
+You can purchase questions and study guides from some companies for a small fee too, but many teams simply write or create their own.

 Flexibility for teachers and students.
 Teams can play as many or as few quizbowl tournaments as they would like during a year, from a couple of local tournaments to one practically every weekend if you’re willing to drive a few hours.
 Practices can take place any time, anywhere (even online).
-Schools can bring multiple teams to most tournaments, so anyone interested in quizbowl can get a chance to play – there is no need to limit yourself to bringing a single “A-team” (some schools send A, B, C, D, and even E teams to tournaments).
+Schools can bring multiple teams to most tournaments, so anyone at your school interested in quizbowl can get a chance to play – there is no need to limit yourself to bringing a single “A-team” (some schools send A, B, C, D, and even E teams to tournaments).
 There are also no quotas for students with specified GPAs; any student interested can compete.

 What is a quiz bowl game like?